cvxgrp/pymde/docs_src/source/getting_started/index.rst

 take a snapshot of the embedding during every iteration of the solution algorithm.
 The ``play`` method generates the GIF, and saves it to ``savepath``.

-:any:`pymde.MDE.play` can be configured with a number of keyword arguments;
+This method can be configured with a number of keyword arguments, which can be seen in the :any:`API documentation <pymde.MDE.play>`.
-these keyword arguments are described in the API documentation.

 Generating feature vectors
 --------------------------